Wednesday, May 6, 2015

 Hubby said this poem suited me to a T.

-When we were visiting the Nursery Rhyme area with the blacklight, the suit I was wearing glowed.
+When we visited the Nursery Rhyme area with the black light, the suit I was wearing glowed.

-The suit frightened some woman because she thought one of the characters had come to life, she kind of screamed out!
+The suit frightened a woman because she thought one of the characters had come to life, and she screamed out!

 Neither had noticed the suit glowing because we were too busy taking pictures and reading the nursery rhymes.

-We got turned around after we came back down the mountain, Hubby said they don't need to let old people loose in a big city.
-We got back on the Interstate, we were looking for a place to eat.
+We got turned around after we came back down the mountain.
+Hubby said they don't need to let old people loose in a big city.
+We got back onto the Interstate and were looking for a place to eat.

-I saw a Cracker Barrel sign and I said where there is a Cracker Barrel there are other restaurants.
-We took the ramp exit at Cracker Barrel and It was the same exit that we had taken when we had exited to go to Rock City.
+I saw a Cracker Barrel sign, and I said, " Where here?
+"There is a Cracker Barrel, and there are other restaurants.
+We took the" ramp exit at Cracker Barrel, which was where we had one when we left to visit Rock City.

-It was the same Logan's Roadhouse Chattanooga, we were looking for when we came down Lookout Mountain.
+It was the same Logan's Roadhouse in Chattanooga that we were looking for when we came down Lookout Mountain.
 LOL

 Logan's Roadhouse Chattanooga

-The Logan's we decided to eat at but when we left the mountain we got turned around
+The Logan, we decided to eat at, but when we left the mountain, we got turned around.

-got on Interstate and got off onto highway 11 where we saw a Logan's sign.
+Got on the Interstate and then Highway 11, where we saw a Logan's sign.

 Hubby said this is where we got off the first time to go to Lookout Mountain.

-I guess it was meant for us to eat here
+It was meant for us to eat here.

 Sirloin steak with baked sirloin potato

-I ordered a 6 ounce sirloin, baked potato, Caesar salad with Ice water.
+I ordered a 6-ounce sirloin, baked potato, Caesar salad, and iced water.

-Hubby ordered New York Strip with baked potato, Caesar salad and sweet tea.
+My Hubby ordered a New York Strip with a baked potato, Caesar salad, and sweet tea.

-For appetizer we ordered fried mushrooms and we had two large rolls with butter.
+For an appetizer, we ordered fried mushrooms, and we had two large rolls with butter.
 YUM!!

 We rode through downtown Scottsboro but did not stop.

-We did stop at Russell Stover's in Athens where I got a cookies and cream ice cream in a waffle cone.
+We stopped at Russell Stover's in Athens, where I got a cookies-and-cream ice cream Waffle cone.

 Hubby got a pint of strawberry and French Vanilla Ice cream.